-Initiated by the Stepping Stones Project, the Shropshire Hills Upland Dragonflies Project aims to assess the status of some of the AOBN’s most iconic insects.
+Initiated by the Stepping Stones Project, the Shropshire Hills Upland Dragonflies Project aimed to assess the status of some of the AOBN’s most iconic insects.

 Species Action Plans (SAPs) have been produced for 12 species within the Shropshire Hills, which represent the key habitats in the area: rivers & wetland; heath/acid grassland; deciduous woodland; ffridd; and species-rich grassland.